Moebius2107/DataEngProject/README.md

 ![Fact Table](/img/facts.png)

-We answered to the questions with our production data and a Power BI report (we took screenshots of the results obtained).
+We answered to the questions thanks to our production data linked to a Power BI report (we took screenshots of the results obtained).

 Which hackaton has the highest average skill level of the participants?

 ![Average skills](/img/skill_average.png)

 Which are the top 10 states (in order) with the most participants in hackatons?

 ![Top 10 States](/img/top_10_states.png)

 ## 4. What can be improved

 We had some technical issues with Docker/Airflow (on the last 2 days airflow UI did not work for us and we could not resolve it) and lack of communication issues.

 With more time we could improve for example the dimensions of our production data to be SCD type 2.
-Also we could have a better documentation of the work we did.
+Also we could have written a better documentation, with more explanations of the decisions and the applied steps.